iurisman/rust-dust/lib/README_WITH_RESULT.md

 !
 Handle error here
 ```
 Things were iffier when it came to the errors that were thrown entirely by the
 user code, like division by zero or integer overflow.
-In response, PL/I (IBM, 1964)
+In response, PL/I (IBM, 1964) was
-was the first language to offer exceptions that could be used to handle such conditions:
+the first language to offer exceptions that could be used to handle such conditions declaratively:
 ```pl/i
 ON ZERODIVIDE BEGIN;
     PUT SKIP LIST('Error: Division by zero detected!');